-The verses from Song of Songs that describe God guide the reader’s perceptual imagination, this time from top to bottom.
+The verses from Song of Songs guide the mystic’s eye, this time from top to bottom.
 The conception that God has limbs like a human, with specific proportions and mystical names is unique to Shiur Qoma among the works of the Heikhalot and Merkava literature.
 According to Gershom Scholem, these descriptions served to emphasize the perfect harmony of divine proportions and express His sublime beauty: ‘Your eyes will see the king in his beauty’ (Isa 33:17).
-Farber-Ginat has pointed out that the prominence of aesthetic beauty and perfection of form in this description of God matches the statement in Heikhalot Zutarti 25-26: ‘As it were, He is like us and He is more beautiful than anyone.’
+Farber-Ginat has pointed out that these descriptions highlight God’s aesthetic beauty and perfection of form, matching the statement in Heikhalot Zutarti 25-26: ‘As it were, He is like us and He is more beautiful than anyone.’
 Ithamar Gruenwald argues that the measurements aim to convey the notion of ideal proportions, apparently shared by God and man alike.
-The integration of verses from Song of Songs that relate to the beauty and harmony of the different parts of the beloved’s body fits this idea.
+The integration of verses from Song of Songs that relate to the physical beauty and express the harmony of the different parts of the beloved’s body fits this idea.

-According to Halbertal, the visual imagery found in mystical literature expresses a type of spiritual intimacy that is limited to a select few.
-He claims that the reason for the limitations on studying the divine chariot found in rabbinic literature is not fear of error but rather hesitation to reveal such visual imagery.
-Not everyone is worthy of glimpsing the face of the king and all the more so gazing upon His face.
-The Sages believed that an extended gaze that became pleasurable or satisfying would be a desecration.
-Halbertal points out that the contrasting attitude found in the Heikhalot literature undermines the boundaries of the mystery set by the Sages.
+According to Halbertal, the gaze and the visual imagery found in mystical literature express a type of spiritual intimacy that is the prerogative of celestial beings.
+He claims that the reason for the limitations on studying the divine chariot found in rabbinic literature is not fear of error but rather hesitation to reveal the divine form.
+Not everyone is worthy of glimpsing the king and all the more so gazing upon His face.
+The Sages believed that an extended look that became pleasurable or satisfying would be a defilement and desecration.
+Halbertal points out that the attitude found in the Heikhalot literature undermines the boundaries of the mystery set by the Sages.
 The mystical approach found in Heikhalot is dominated by the drive to perceive God.
 That is the purpose of the heavenly journey that climaxes when God appears before the mystic in all His glory.
-In this way, Merkava literature overcomes the last vestige of the mystery of the intimate gaze and undermines the mystery that it set for itself.
+In this way, Merkava literature undoes the mystery of the intimate gaze by revealing it and in doing so undermines the mystery itself.

 Several scholars have found external evidence for the connection between Song of Songs and esoteric literature in the writings of Origen, a church father who lived in the third century CE Caesarea.
-He wrote a ten-volume commentary on Song of Songs and also delivered homiletics to audiences assembled by his students in Caesarea.
-Origen had contact with Jewish sages, and his writings are fundamental to early Christian mysticism.
+He wrote a ten-volume commentary on Song of Songs and also delivered public sermons/homilies in Caesarea that were collected by his students.
+Origen had contact with Jewish sages, and his writings are fundamental texts of early Christian mysticism.
 In the introduction to his commentary on Song of Songs he writes:

 It is said that with the custom of the Jews is that no one who has not reached full maturity is permitted to hold this book [Song of Songs] in his hands.
 And not only this, but although their rabbis and teachers are wont to teach all the scriptures and their oral traditions [Mishnayot] to the young boys, they defer to the last the following texts: The beginnings of Genesis, where the creation of the world is described; the beginning of the prophecy of Ezekiel, where the doctrine of the angels is expounded; and the end [of the same book] which contains the building of the Temple; and this book of the Song of Songs.

-Origen lists Song of Songs along with three other esoteric biblical passages: the description of Creation, the account of the chariot in Ezekiel, and the description of the future Temple in Ezekiel.
+Origen lists Song of Songs along with three other esoteric biblical passages: the description of Creation, the account of the chariot, and the description of the future Temple.